fujun-wang/fujun-wang.github.io/index.md

 ## Research Interest

-- **Coupling interaction between tectonics, climate, and erosion:** between the Pamir and Tianshan
+- **Coupling interaction between tectonics, climate, and erosion** between the Pamir and Tianshan
-- **Evolution of fold-and-thrust belts** in South Tianshan and North Pamir
+- **Evolution of fold-and-thrust belts** in the South Tianshan and North Pamir
 - **Thermochronology:** Fission track, U-Th/He, 4He/3He
 - **Sedimentary provenance** of the southeastern Junggar during the late Mesozoic
 - **Tectono-magmatic events** of the Tianshan Orogen during the late Mesozoic